 How To Tell When Your Child is the Bully.

 Bullying is a serious issue that is faced by many people, and can leave a child to live in complete fear.
 It is destructive, abusive, and intolerable to exist in any home or school.
 There are all types of bullies and all types of victims yet bullies have certain commonalities as do the victims.
 Bullying can cause lifelong psychological effects that may require therapy in order to overcome.
 In more serious cases, the bullying has gotten so bad that the victim chooses to take their own life just to escape the bullying they endure.
 It is helpful to recognize the behavior of a bully as well as the signs that someone is a victim as the sooner the signs are spotted the sooner help can arrive for all parties involved.
 Here you will find the signs and symptoms of the bullying/victim relationship and find out what can be done to curb this behavior and help someone who is in a toxic situation.

 Bullies have existed since the beginning of time as have the victims who have suffered from the bullying.
+Today, with the age of the digital world, bullying no longer simply happens in one's personal space.
+Now, people can be harrassed from thousands of miles away over the internet with sites like twitter, facebook, and others.
 With so many different ways to bully others in this day in age, it is getting harder and harder to control it and protect the victims.
 The age old question though is what makes a bully a bully?
 Who are bullies and what are their motivations?
 Why are certain people targets of bullies more than others?
 This paper will look into bullying from a psychological standpoint and attempt to take a look into the mind of a bully.
 There will also be exploration into the types of bullying that are faced today which are staggering considering the new world of technology that we now live in.

 What is Bullying?